-I have never played in cover bands and, back then, wasn’t doing any music examinations, so I (wrongly) assumed it wasn’t really necessary to learn an amount of songs very well and build my repertoire.
+I have never played in cover bands and, back then, wasn’t doing any music examinations, so I (wrongly) assumed it wasn’t really necessary to learn a number of songs very well and build my repertoire.

 I did learn a song here and there, for fun, because my band did an occasional cover and to have something to show for the hours I was spending.

-In hindsight I realize I should have learnt more songs from start to finish.
+In hindsight, I realize I should have learned more songs from start to finish.